Slow Prime Rib Roast au Jus

 1. Peel and cut some onions and slice into equally thick rounds and place on the bottom of your roasting pan.
 Place some bay leaves on the onions and set your Prime Rib on top.
 The onions will elevate your beef, keep the pan from drying/burning and give your “au jus” more flavour.

 2. Ensure that the Prime Rib has been brought to room temperature before roasting.
-Brush the cap and sides of beef with mustard then season the cap of your beef with lots of salt then sprinkle with pepper, garlic and onion powders, ground dried mushrooms and rosemary, thyme.
+Brush the cap and sides of beef with oil then season the cap of your beef with lots of salt then sprinkle with pepper, garlic and onion powders, ground dried mushrooms and thyme.
 Lightly season both sides of the beef with the same rub ingredients.
 Pre-heat your oven to 500F and set the rack in the lower-middle position (ensure an evenly cooked roast).

 3. Insert a meat thermometer into the top of the roast, right in the center.
 Place your roast in the oven and turn the oven light on.
 Keep the oven closed (some smoking will occur) and watch for the moment when your roast turns a deep brown colour (20-30 minutes).
 Once your roast has achieved that deep-brown colour, reduce the oven’s temperature to 300-260F.
 Allow the roast to cook until the thermometer has reached an internal temperature of 120F for rare, 140F for medium and 160F for medium-well.